egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 Each instance of a nameserver (`named`) daemon is now competing for the right to serve that precious port 53/udp (and even more so now port 53/tcp).

-ICYMI: Port 53/tcp is becoming more and more prevelant due to DoH, DoT, and even IP tunneling.
+ICYMI: Port 53/tcp is becoming more and more prevalent due to DoH, DoT, and even IP tunneling.

 # 53/tcp Blocker

-My hidden-primary was using that last vestigate of precious internet-facing port 53/tcp for its localhost testing of `allow-query`/`allow-recursion-on` and allowing the public-facing primary nameserver to test and exercise query
+My hidden-primary was using that last vestige of precious internet-facing port 53/tcp for its localhost testing of `allow-query`/`allow-recursion-on` and allowing the public-facing primary nameserver to test and exercise query